astronomycamp/campspec/Spec_Reduction_with_IRAF.md

 Leave the window with your spectrum open in case you need to reference it while reducing your spectrum.

 ## **2\.**    **Zero and Flat correction**
+If not calibrating your data you may skip until it says begin!

  In order to account for noise from the telescope detector, we apply flat and zero corrections.
 Zeros (aka biases) are zero second exposures which give a measure of the inherent noise of the detector (read noise).
 Flats (aka continuum flats) in contrast are several second exposures, generally using a white continuum lamp in the case of long-slit spectroscopy, used to determine and correct for the optics of the telescope which can flex and contact with temperature and moisture changes.